danieltjw/aifutures/README.md

 Humanity having completed its sometimes awkward and reckless growth spurt is coming into its own.
 In a next few decades, the struggle against abject scarcity will be known as the new 'Stone Age'.
 While no Utopia, for those fortunate enough to experience both ages, it will seem almost too hard to believe.

 The next few decades of change will not be easy, but it will be up to humans with the help of friendly AGIs to start the Age of Exploration.

 ---

+# Possible Steps

+In the story, humans took these steps to reach friendly AGI.

+## Short Term

+- Immediate Concerns
+    - Climate change, financial instability...

+- Reduce the negative impacts of Narrow AIs
+    - Such as harmful bias, misinformation...

+- Study transitionary models to use for a post-basic-scarcity society
+    - Nordic model?
+    - What are the expected standards of living?
+        - Housing, grocery, transport...

+## Medium Term

+- Prepare for less human work due to AI
+    - Society's resistance to working less would prevent us from taking advantage of the higher quality work and productivity gains from AI

+- Start to share excessive abundance of wealth
+    - This counterbalances some for the negative effects of AI: disinformation, conflicts...

+# Long Term

+- Humanity together develops AGI / ASI
+    - requires stringent tests for compatibility due to potential dangers
+        - it may take years of testing before we are comfortable releasing it
+            - we may be forced to release it early if there are more pressing issues, such as unexpected runaway climate change

+Why would we want to create independent friendly AGI / ASI?

+- it might be easier to align human-like AGI compared to Narrow AI
+- an independent AGI may avoid the unintended consequences of Narrow AI
+    - AGI might be required to tap the full potential of Narrow AI without adverse effects
+- ASI will make it possible for humans to unlock higher standards of living
+    - energy spent controlling each other can be better utilised if we can trust an impartial elected ASI to be in-charge
+        - disinformation, propaganda, manufactured consent, conflicts...

+---